osirisinferi/osm/readme.txt

 Features of the OSM-plugin:

-* OpenStreetMap, OpenSeaMap, OpenWeatherMap, BaseMap (AT), Stamen, WMS in posts/pages
+* OpenStreetMap, OpenSeaMap, OpenWeatherMap, BaseMap (AT), Stamen, WMS
 * Integration in post / page / widget
 * HTML Popup Marker
 * GPX and KML (incl. upload in Mediathek)